 A Digital Experience Platform is a range of advanced features that may not normally be available with a standard CMS.
 These features usually include digital asset management, CRM, e-commerce, personalisation and A/B testing.

 Giving developers this level of control over their solution allows them to scale applications where more of a heavier load is needed.
 For example, if you have heavy CRM usage, you only need to scale this service rather than the application as a whole.

 The new DXP focuses on the principles of MACH architecture.

 Having a modular approach to your system design allows for context-based and personalised experiences.
-Umbraco have offered a suite of extensions to some of the most used services that developers usually have to make their own integrations too.
-These can found on the Umbraco Github.
+Umbraco has offered a suite of extensions to some of the most used services that developers usually have to make their own integrations too.
+These can be found on the Umbraco Github.